hadro/info654fa22/slides/class_13.md

 ---
 # First, tech infrastructure

-- Questions about this, things that are still confusing?
+- General questions about this, things that are still confusing?

 ---
 # Sides